-D. Registered and Used in Bad Faith
+C. Registered and Used in Bad Faith

 With regards to the registration of the disputed domain names, the Panel finds that at the time of the registration, the Respondent knew or should have been aware of the existence of the Complainant's trademarks and activities.
-Indeed, given the fact that the Complainant's CARREFOUR trademarks are well-known worldwide and distinctive, the Respondent cannot credibly claim to have been unaware of the existence of the previous trademarks.
+Indeed, given the fact that the Complainant's BFORBANK trademarks are distinctive and with a strong reputation, the Respondent cannot credibly claim to have been unaware of the existence of the previous trademarks.

-This finding is emphasized by the fact that the disputed domain names incorporate the Complainant's trademark CARREFOUR in its entirety to which are added the word "panel" which directly refers to one of the Complainant's previous domain name, or the letter "b" that constitutes typosquatting.
-For this Panel, it is a clear indication that the Respondent necessarily had the Complainant's trademark in mind when he registered the disputed domain names.
+This finding is emphasized by the fact that the disputed domain names incorporate the Complainant's trademark BFORBANK in its entirety to which are added the words "ww" or "com" which directly refers to one of the Complainant's previous domain name or the deletion of the letter "k" constitutes typosquatting.
+For this Panel, it is a clear indication that the Respondent necessarily had the Complainant's trademark in mind when it registered the disputed domain names.

-In addition, the Respondent acquired not only one but two disputed domain names incorporating the Complainant's trademarks.
+In addition, it appears that the Respondent acquired not only one but two disputed domain names incorporating the Complainant's trademarks.